Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 As an administrative assistant, you have a wide variety of tasks that are mostly typing, researching, and organizing.

-Some examples of the type of tasks include:
+Some examples of the type of administrative tasks include:

 - Inputting data into spreadsheets